Coat of arms of Luxembourg: Versions

 There are greater, middle and lesser versions of the coat of arms of Luxembourg.
 The greater coat of arms has two reguardant and crowned lions as supporters, the Dynastic Order (the Order of the Oak Crown) and all surrounded by ermine mantling crowned with a heraldic royal crown (the crown used by the Grand Duke).
 The middle coat of arms has the supporters and the crown.
 The lesser coat of arms has the crown and the escutcheon without external ornaments.

 Arms of the monarch

 The Grand Duke has a personal coat of arms, the current arms were adopted in 2001:

 Quarterly: 1 and 4 Luxembourg, 2 and 3 Nassau (Blazon: Azure billetty Or, a lion or armed and langued Gules).
 The lesser variant of the arms of the monarch has no external ornaments.
 The middle variant has the supporters and the crown.

 The greater variant has a dynastic inescutcheon with the arms of the House of Bourbon-Parma (Blazon: Azure bordure Gules charged with eight escallops Argent, three fleurs-de-lys Or).
-The supporters are holding a lance Or, flying the flag of Luxembourg, all surrounded by ermine mantling with the crown.
+The supporters are holding a lance Or, flying the flag of Luxembourg, albeit with a darker tone, identical to the flag of the Netherlands, all surrounded by ermine mantling with the crown.